Class B RV Rental

 Class B vs camper van naming

-Provider catalogs often use Class B, camper van, and campervan language differently.
-Compare the actual floor plan and included equipment instead of relying only on the label.
+Class B, camper van, and campervan language overlaps in both rental SERPs and provider catalogs.
+Compare the actual floor plan, chassis size, seating, bed setup, bathroom, and included equipment instead of relying only on the category label.

 Bathroom and shower expectations